-Driven and ambitious, physicians, dentists, psychiatrists and other high-level medical professionals are typically Type A personalities who tend to push themselves to their limit, work long hours and often neglect to take time to relax.
+Driven and ambitious, physicians, dentists, pharmacists, emergency room clinicians, nurses, psychiatrists and other high-level medical professionals are typically Type A personalities who tend to push themselves to their limit, work long hours and often neglect to take time to relax.
 Coupled with a highly demanding, stressful job, physicians may turn to alcohol or drugs to relieve stress, numb anxiety, deal with depression or insomnia or cope with pain conditions.

 Easier access to prescription opiates also puts doctors, nurses and other medical professionals at added risk.
 For those who are struggling, it’s all too easy to head down a path of using prescription painkillers in way that they never intended.

 It’s not clear if physicians and other medical professionals suffer from addiction at rates higher than the general population.
 But what is known is that doctors are not immune.
 It’s estimated that physician’s rate of drug and alcohol abuse is from 10 to 15%.
 Doctors also have a higher rate of suicide than the general population.